TriplyDB/Documentation/docs/triply-etl/changelog/index.md

  - Removes some unused packages and types.
  - Most @ts-ignore / @ts-expect-error derictives have been removed and fixed.

-### [Changed] Transition to in-memory engine Speedy
-[Comunica](https://comunica.dev) is no longer part of TriplyETL, the in-memory engine is now Triply's Speedy.

 ### Bug fixes